jnduli/blog_jnduli.co.ke/content/drafts/firefox_must_have_extensions.rst

     browser.display.foreground_color = #ffffff

-I also sometimes got a problem where the first option on right click would be clicked automatically in firefox.
-I haven't got this in a while, but here's a solution just in case: `soln for mouse clicking
+I previously had a problem where the first menu item on right click would be chosen in firefox.
+I haven't experienced this in a while, but here's a solution just in case: `soln for mouse clicking
 <https://wiki.archlinux.org/title/Firefox#Right_mouse_button_instantly_clicks_the_first_option_in_window_managers>`_